joblib/joblib/doc/parallel_numpy.rst

 This can be problematic for large arguments as they will be reallocated ``n_jobs`` times by the workers.

-This is both wasteful for the global memory usage but also for the runtime because the allocation time can slow down the processing significatively.

 As this problem can often occur in scientific computing with ``numpy`` based datastructures, :class:`joblib.Parallel` provides a special handling for large arrays to automatically dump them on the filesystem